The gassy messenger: N2 and O2 are also greenhouse gases

 Conclusion

-If this Raman spectroscopy discovery is found true, by experiment, then the 2% (volume) of said greenhouse gases should be revised and relegated to 100%, by adding N2 and O2 (and others if so).
-Any assumptions by any climate models,or climate knowledge, or claims that the atmosphere consists of around 2 % (volume) special greenhouse gases will need reviewed – as said above.
+If this Raman spectroscopy discovery is found true by experiment, then the 2% (volume) of said greenhouse gases should be revised and relegated to 100% by adding N2 and O2 (and others if so).
+Any assumptions by any climate models, climate knowledge, or claims that the atmosphere consists of around 2 % (volume) special greenhouse gases will need to be reviewed—as said above.

 Update 17-11-2013

-I have been reviewing my observation and have since learnt that (and if I am not mistaken) a ’Raman shift wavenumber is not the same as an wavenumber, and so I may have got ahead of myself with my conclusion that the N2 Raman shift of 2331cm-1 (as shown in the figures below).
-In the name of science I took down my entry, I do not aim to mislead.
-The shift actually corresponds ( after a correction to do with the excitation frequency of the laser) to a wavelength of 263nm, nowhere near the thought 4 microns (in the mid infrared).
+I have been reviewing my observation and have since learnt that (and if I am not mistaken) a ’Raman shift wavenumber is not the same as a wavenumber.
+So, I may have got ahead of myself with my conclusion that the N2 Raman shift of 2331cm-1 (as shown in the figures below).
+In the name of science, I took down my entry; I do not aim to mislead.
+The shift corresponds ( after a correction to do with the excitation frequency of the laser) to a wavelength of 263nm, nowhere near the thought 4 microns (in the mid-infrared).
 I have also learnt that Raman cannot penetrate the mid and far IR.
 I would like to know if this is true?
-There must be a Raman absorption band for O2 and N2 in the IR range of the spectrum somewhere, otherwise, why do O2 and N2 have a specific heat capacity?
+There must be a Raman absorption band for O2 and N2 somewhere in the IR range of the spectrum; otherwise, why do O2 and N2 have a specific heat capacity?

-• Why is Raman spectoscopy totally ignored when deriving the GHGs, when N2 and O2 are Raman active, and the likes of CO2, CH4 and H2O are too?
+- Why is Raman spectroscopy totally ignored when deriving the GHGs when N2 and O2 are Raman active, and the likes of CO2, CH4 and H2O are too?

-• Why is it thought that IR spectroscopy is the complete picture, when it is clearly discriminants out (by the exclusion principle) symmetric vibrational and rotational modes?
+- Why is it thought that IR spectroscopy is the complete picture when it is clearly discriminates out (by the exclusion principle) of symmetric vibrational and rotational modes?

-With a knowledge of Raman and IR spectroscopy, and the properties of light, and of substances, it is clear that the GHG’s and its GH theory are derived by cherry-picking only one side of the knowledge.
+With a knowledge of Raman and IR spectroscopy and the properties of light and substances, it is clear that the GHG and its GH theory are derived by cherry-picking only one side of the knowledge.

-To add to this, I have learnt (and have many references to the fact) that the degrees of freedom and vibrational movements of molecules are secondary and accentually a smoke screen, to the real elephant, the Specific Heat Capacity (SHC) of a substance.
+To add to this, I have learnt (and have many references to the fact) that the degrees of freedom and vibrational movements of molecules are secondary and accentually a smoke screen to the real elephant; the Specific Heat Capacity (SHC) of a substance.
 The SHC of a substance is derived from the degrees of freedom/ vibrational movements of a molecule.
-On the grounds of the SHC, CO2(0.8 no units) is nothing special relative H2O vapour (2 ): but this property again opens another cherry picking opportunity - as substances with low SHC’s heat faster when energized, than that those with higher, when in isolation.
+On the grounds of the SHC, CO2(0.8 no units) is nothing special relative to H2O vapour (2 ):, but this property again opens another cherry-picking opportunity - as substances with low SHCs heat faster when energized than those with higher, when in isolation.

 Am I wrong?